 - 22.214.171.124.2.2: The CA/Browser Forum Organization Validated OID.

 This is not an exhaustive list, but if you see any of the listed OIDs in the Certificate Profile section of the SSL certificate it declares the certificate is an SSL OV Certificate.

 Why choose an OV certificate instead of a DV certificate?

-Because an OV certificate faces a more involved and thorough vetting process, some argue that it is less likely that a thief, hacker, or unauthorized person will be able to get an SSL certificate for your site.
+Because an OV cert faces a more involved and thorough vetting process, some argue that it is less likely that a thief, hacker, or unauthorized person will be able to get an SSL certificate for your site.
 With that said, the client visiting your site may feel more trusting of your site if they have determined it is OV.
 Having the O= section of the subject DN is in general good practice, so we would recommend getting it over DV.

 How to determine an OV certificate from a DV certificate when viewing the decoded certificate?

-In the Subject DN of the SSL certificate, if the O=some_organization is populated, then the certificate is at bare minimum an OV certificate and not DV.
+In the Subject DN of the SSL certificate, if the O=some_organization is populated, then the certificate is at bare minimum an OV cert and not DV.
 The certificate may also be EV, as EV validates the organization also.

 Buy an OV SSL Certificate